jevakallio/react-derivable-tools/README.md

   }
 };

-// The renderer is just a function that translates `props` to `vdom`, which the
+// The renderer is just a function that translates `props` to `vdom`, with the
 // exception that if the first parameter `probe` is true, the component must return
 // its props instead.
 This is used by the component factory to introspect the schema. const ItemsView = Component((probe, props = schema) => probe ? props : (